ckling/promoss/readme.md

 * rhokappa_group		Double.
 Initial value of kappa, a parameter for the learning rate of the group-topic distribution.
 Default: kappa
 * rhotau_group		Integer.
 Initial value of tau, a parameter for the learning rate of the group-topic distribution.
 Default: tau
 * rhos_group		Integer.
 Initial value of tau, a parameter for the learning rate of the group-topic distribution.
 Default: rhos
-* processed		Boolean.
-Tells if the text is already processed, or if words should be split with complex regular expressions.
-Otherwise split by spaces.
-Default: true.
-* stemming		Boolean.
-Activates word stemming in case no words.txt/wordsets file is given.
-Default: false
-* stopwords		Boolean.
-Activates stopword removal in case no words.txt/wordsets file is given.
-Default: false
-* language		String.
-Currently "en" and "de" are available languages for stemming.
-Default: "en"
-* store_empty		Boolean.
-Determines if empty documents should be omitted in the final document-topic matrix or if the topic distribution should be predicted using the context.
-Default: True
-* topk			Integer.
-Set the number of top words returned in the topktopics file of the output.
-Default: 100
-* gamma			Double.
-Initial scaling parameter of the top-level Dirichlet process.
-Default: 1
-* learn_gamma		Boolean.
-Should gamma be learned during inference?
-Default: True